Frequently Asked Questions

 Courses are largely held in German.
 Courses that are held in a different language can be found here: http://www.jura.uni-heidelberg.de/international/erasmus/incoming/.

 How can I sit an examination for a course in the Faculty of Law?

-At the end of the semester, it is possible to sit an examination in any of the courses, which are open to ERMASMUS students.
+Towards the end of the lecture period, it is possible to sit an examination in any of the courses, which are open to ERMASMUS students.
 After you have decided to register for a course, go directly to the relevant professor or lecturer and personally arrange with him or her, how, and when, you will be examined.
 Please also take note of the deadlines for registration and the registration lists handed out in the lecture!

 Please ensure that you receive certificates/examination certificates directly from your lecturer.
 If you are no longer present in Heidelberg when these are issued, you may leave a franked envelope, addressed to your home, at the secretary’s office; certificates will then be forwarded on to you.

 In the case that you require your certificate immediately after the lecture period has ended, as, for example, you require them to apply for a Master’s degree programme, please go to the relevant lecturer and personally inform him or her of this requirement in plenty of time.

 As an ERASMUS student, which documents do I need in order to complete a course of study in the Faculty of Law?

 In the Learning Agreement, students agree on their programme of study for their stay at the University of Heidelberg with their home university and the departmental coordinators at the University of Heidelberg.